CiaranMoran27/pands-project2021/README.md

 __3.2.4 Correlation Analysis__<br/>

 To better understand any potential relationships between the variables in the dataset a scatter plot was generated comparing all iris fearures agaisnt eachother (see plot 4 below).
-As detailed by Brownlee 2018, it is important to discover and quantify the degree to which variabeles are depenadnt on eachother.
-He then goes on to explain how a better understanding of variable correlation can help you perpare your data for use in machine learning algorithms.
+It is important to discover and quantify the degree to which variabeles are depenadnt on eachother [4].
+Brownlee 2018 then goes on to explain how a better understanding of variable correlation can help you perpare your data for use in machine learning algorithms.

 <br/>
  <!--- Plot 4 --->